execas/execas.github.io/_posts/2018-08-10-the-basics-of-tmux.md

 $ tmux new -s <sessionName>
 ```

-Alternatively you can skip naming the session and it will be assigned a number instead of a name.
+Alternatively, you can skip naming the session and it will be assigned a number instead of a name.

 ```
 $ tmux